Characterization of Positive Operators: Positive operators

-From this theorem, we see that one can obtain a characterization of the positive operators within the class of self-adjoint operators in $\mathbb{C} ^{n}$ using any characterization of the real polynomials whose complex roots have non-negative real part.
+From Theorem \ref{operadores-positivos} and Proposition \ref{teorema_polinomio-caracteristico}, we see that one can obtain a characterization of the positive operators within the class of self-adjoint operators in $\mathbb{C} ^{n}$ using any characterization of the real polynomials whose complex roots have non-negative real part.
 This points to the \textit{Routh-Hurwitz criterion}.